siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

   - configMap: power-surge-cm1
 ```

-**Sample on deploying and running Siddhi Apps via configmaps**
+**Sample on deploying and running Siddhi Apps via config maps**

-Here we will be creating a very simple Siddhi application as follows, that consumes events via HTTP, filers the input events on type 'monitored' and logs the output on the console.
+Here we will be creating a very simple Siddhi stream processing application that receives power consumption from several devices in a house.
+If the power consumption of dryer exceeds the consumption limit of 6000W then that siddhi app sends an alert from printing a log.

 ```programming
 @App:name("PowerSurgeDetection")